Photoflash battery

 Photoflash cells were in production during the flashbulb era, and were phased out as alkaline cells came into general use, and one-use flashbulbs were replaced by electronic flash.
-The photoflash cell was produced in 1.5 volt D, C, and AA size.
+The photoflash cell was produced in 1.5 volt D, C, AA and AAA size.

 The cathode of a zinc-carbon cell is usually made of powdered carbon black (or acetylene black), manganese dioxide and electrolyte.
 The MnO2 to carbon ratio varies between 10:1 and 3:1 for general purpose cells, but a 1:1 mixture is used for photoflash batteries, allowing a high current output with intermittent use, as required for photoflash use.
 These cells have lower capacity than those with a higher content of MnO2.

 Another common type of photoflash battery is a series assembly of cells, often providing 22.5 volts, used in battery–capacitor flash units.
 The battery slowly charges a capacitor, which is then discharged through a flashbulb to provide a high-current pulse to ignite the bulb.
 Higher-voltage photoflash batteries were also made to fire reusable xenon electronic flash tubes, which require a high voltage, without the use of circuitry generating this voltage from low-voltage batteries.
 Eveready battery manufactured the 240-volt Eveready 491 (NEDA 729) battery, and the 497 battery providing 510 volts and 180 volts.